seifnegmm/seifnegmm/README.md

 ## 👋 About Me

-Hi, I'm Seif, a passionate **Software Engineer** who loves building scalable backend systems, working with cloud-native technologies, and exploring the intersection of **data engineering** and **distributed systems**.
-I thrive in fast-paced environments and enjoy solving real-world problems through clean code, automation, and efficient system design.
+Hi, I’m Seif — a passionate Software Engineer focused on building scalable, resilient backend systems and cloud-native architectures.
+I enjoy working at the intersection of distributed systems, data engineering, and AI-driven solutions, where performance, reliability, and intelligent automation matter most.

+I thrive in fast-paced environments, enjoy turning complex problems into elegant solutions, and strongly value clean code, observability, and automation.
+I’m equally comfortable designing APIs, optimizing data pipelines, and applying machine learning techniques to real-world systems.

 ## 🚀 Tech Stack